mattshirtliffe/mattshirtliffe.github.io/about.md

 I build software for interesting companies with a meaningful cause.

-Is your organisation using technology to make a real difference?

-If not, would you like to?

-Get in touch.

 # What kinds of projects interest me?
 Projects that make a positive difference to the lives of users.
 Challenging problems for which I can create simple but elegant solutions using the best tools for the job.